IA-Quest: indoor air quality emission simulation tool

 Overview of the tool

 Canadians spend 90% of their time indoors, making indoor air quality (IAQ) an important issue.
-Testing conducted at NRC has identified building materials as key sources of indoor pollutants.
+Testing conducted at the NRC has identified building materials as key sources of indoor pollutants.
 Controlling these sources is the most effective strategy to improving IAQ.

 IA‑Quest users can: